Skip to main content

 • “I've played with designing my own CPUs for FPGA in the past, but by the end of this game, it's challenging me to do more complex optimizations than I've attempted in real life.”

 The game offers moderate replayability, particularly for players interested in electronics and binary logic, as it encourages revisiting puzzles to achieve optimal solutions and improve previous designs.
-However, some users feel it may lack depth compared to similar titles, suggesting that while enjoyable, it may not provide enough complexity to justify extensive replay.
+However, some users feel that it may not provide enough complexity or depth to justify extensive replay, suggesting that while there are opportunities for optimization, the overall replay value could be limited.

 • “The marks for perfect solutions also add a bit of replayability.”